apollinelbcr/team_1-soen341projectW2024/README.md

 ## About the project

 The project aims to develop a car rental web application leveraging a [Micro Service](https://learn.microsoft.com/en-us/azure/architecture/guide/architecture-styles/microservices) architecture.
-This web is designed to streamline the vehicle rental process for short durations, typically from a few hours to several weeks.
-It functions as an intermediary between customers seeking to rent vehicles and the car rental companies providing those services.
-The application enables users to explore a variety of vehicle models available for rent, complete with descriptions, photos, and detailed specifications for each vehicle.
+This web is designed to streamline the user rental process for short durations, typically from a few hours to several weeks.
+It functions as an intermediary between customers seeking to rent users and the car rental companies providing those services.
+The application enables users to explore a variety of user models available for rent, complete with descriptions, photos, and detailed specifications for each user.
 Additionally, it offers a range of services to both users and rental providers, enhancing the rental experience and simplifying the transaction process.